King Arthur (TV series)

 King Arthur and the Knights of the Round Table (円卓の騎士物語 燃えろアーサー, Entaku no Kishi Monogatari Moero Āsā) is a Japanese anime series based on Arthurian legend.
-Produced by Toei Animation, the series consists of 30 half-hour episodes released between 9 September 1979 and 3 March 1980.
+Produced by Toei Animation, the series consists of 30 half-hour episodes released between September 9, 1979 and March 3, 1980.
 The series achieved great popularity in its non-English translations.

 The series tells the story of King Arthur and the Knights of the Round Table, featuring 'Arthurian' characters such as Lancelot, Guinevere, Tristan, Percival, Merlin, Uther Pendragon, and Igraine and other familiar elements of Arthurian lore, including the castle Camelot and Arthurian relics such as Excalibur.
 The series is not entirely faithful to the original legends since it adds new characters and stories which make the plot less brutal.
+The second season had an even lighter tone.

 Plot

 When Prince Arthur is a baby, his father, King Uther Pendragon, rules Camelot.
 Lavik, another king who wishes to conquer Camelot, attacks the castle.
 Arthur is saved by Merlin who sends him to a knight for safekeeping.
 For many years, this knight raises Arthur as his own son.

 At the age of 15, Arthur attends a tournament with his foster father.
 At the tournament, he finds that he is able to pull the sword Excalibur from a stone.
 This action proves Arthur is the legitimate king of England.
 As a result, Arthur's foster father reveals the truth of his royal lineage.
 King Arthur and his subjects decide to fight against the evil King Lavik, who is aided by the witch Medessa.